readytensor/rt-tutorials-hpt/README.md

 - **`/inputs`**: This directory contains all the input files for your project, including the data and schema files.
 The data is further divided into testing and training subsets.
 - **`/model/artifacts`**: This directory is used to store the model artifacts, such as trained models and their parameters.
 - **`/outputs`**: The outputs directory contains all output files, including the prediction results, logs, and hyperparameter tuning outputs.
 - **`/src`**: This directory holds the source code for the project.
 It is further divided into various subdirectories such as `config` for configuration files, `data_model` for data models for input validation, `hyperparameter_tuning` for hyperparameter-tuning (HPT) related files, `prediction` for prediction model scripts, `preprocessing` for data preprocessing scripts, `schema` for schema scripts, and `xai` for explainable AI scripts.
+  - The config file called `hpt.json` in the path `src/config/` is used to specify the tuning specifications for each of the hyperparameters.
+These specifications are used by the tuner to determine the search space for each hyperparameter.
+  - The configuration file called `default_hyperparameters.json` in the path `src/config/` is used to specify the default hyperparameters for the model.
+These hyperparameters are used when the model is trained without hyperparameter tuning.
+The default hyperparameters are also used as the starting point for the hyperparameter tuning process.
-The script called `tuner.py` under `src/hyperparameter_tuning` is used to implement the scikit-optimize tuner.
+  - The script called `tuner.py` under `src/hyperparameter_tuning` is used to implement the scikit-optimize tuner.
 - **`/tests`**: This directory contains all the tests for the project.
 It mirrors the `src` directory structure for consistency.
 Extensive unit tests are provided for the data preprocessing pipeline and target encoder.
 - **`/tmp`**: This directory is used for storing temporary files which are not necessary to commit to the repository.
 - **`.gitignore`**: This file specifies the files and folders that should be ignored by Git.